What happens to your body when you stop smoking?

 Smoking does a lot of harm and damage to your body but as soon as your stop, your body gets to work on repairing itself.

-As we have seen, your body feels the effects from quitting from as little as 20 minutes!
+As we have seen, your body feels the effects of quitting from as little as 20 minutes!

 Quitting smoking will be the best decision you will make in your entire life.
 Stop smoking, start repairing.
 Try vaping with a favourite e liquid flavour.